geraldinepascal/FROGS/README.md

 - User-friendliness with lots of rich graphic outputs and the integration in Galaxy thanks to FROGS-wrappers.
 - Accuracy with a clustering without global similarity threshold, the management of separated PCRs in the chimera removal step, and the management of multi-affiliations.
 - Dealing of non overlapping pair of sequences from long amplicon like ITS, or RPB2.
-- Access to general statistics on microbial communities.
+- Access to general statistics on microbial communities and differential abundance analysis.
 - Prediction of metabolic pathways abundances in samples.
 - Speed with fast algorithms parallelisation and easy to use.
 - Scalability with algorithms designed to support the data growth.